ThunderLight82/Finance-Manager-REST-API/README.md

 # "Finance Manager" Project

-This project was created and  designed to help users manage their finances efficiently from everyday life.
-With features like daily and date periodical reports, it provides insights into income, expenses, and financial operations.
+This project was designed to assist users in efficiently managing their finances in everyday life.
+With features like daily and date periodical reports, it offers insights into income, expenses, and a list of financial operations.

-Compact self-finance Web API, that features CRUD operations and implements modern design paradigms such as Clean Architecture, Minimal API, REST API, and CQRS.
+Compact and self-contained, the Web API provides CRUD operations and incorporates modern design paradigms such as Clean Architecture, Minimal API, REST API, and CQRS.

 ## Tech Stack